DSAV-Dodeka/book/src/setup/frontend.md

 # Frontend setup

+For more information on developing the frontend, see the section on [developing the frontend](../developing/frontend.md).

 Setting up the frontend is the easiest.
 The frontend is entirely developed and deployed from the [`DSAV-Dodeka/DSAV-Dodeka.github.io`](https://github.com/DSAV-Dodeka/DSAV-Dodeka.github.io) repository.
 Like in the other pages, we will assume some familiarity with Git and GitHub.

 The first step is thus to clone the repository to your computer.
 Because we store all our images inside the repository, the full history contains countless copies of large images.
 In the past, we didn't properly optimize them so sometimes there were multiple versions of very large images.
 Thankfully, you don't have to download the full history.
 Instead, when cloning, run the following command: